-Following the outstanding Dark Passion Play, Nightwish created this 7th studio album Imaginaerum.
-And vary we were.
+Following the outstanding Dark Passion Play, Nightwish created their 7th studio album Imaginaerum.
+And wary we were, believe it or not.
 Because after such great results, one is never sure how to top the last edition of a band’s delights.

-Anette Olzon – at that time lead singer of the band – always finishes to astound me with her very good capabilities as a vocalist.
-It looks like she fell from grace with Tuomas (for reasons undefined…) and the band shortly after they started touring and got chucked out rather unceremoniously.
+Anette Olzon – at that time lead singer of the band – always manages to astound me with her pretty stellar capabilities as a vocalist.
+It looks like she fell from grace with Holopainen and the band shortly after they started touring, and got chucked out rather unceremoniously.
 Not a good decision in my book.
 This sounded very much like the abrupt disconnection from Tarja Turunen some years back.

 I must say, Nightwish do not take kindly to criticism.
 I left a rather direct message on their Facebook site and was blocked for a while by the webmaster.
 WTF, you guys from Nightwish!
 Learn to live with some negatives, now you give me a chance to write about it.

-But back to Imaginaerum: The music is fast, rocky and very well structured, Symphonic Metal at its best.
-I really like this mix between hot and cold, sweet and rough.
+The music is fast, rocky, and very well structured, Symphonic Metal at its best.
+And I really like this mix between hot and cold, sweet and rough.
 Ghost River is a very good example of that.
-Now, credit goes to Marco Hietala and Anette Olzon who harmonize perfectly on this disc.
+Now, credit goes to Marko Hietala and Anette Olzon who harmonize perfectly on this disc.
 As usual, the record sports equally great lyrics and good story play, perfectly created by Tuomas Holopainen.

 I really like this somewhat decadent feel of variété and hidden debauchery that permeates Imaginaerum.
 A circus-like performance that Nightwish perfectly knew how to interpret.
 And it permanently gives you this impression of a motion-picture soundtrack.
 A story being told.
-Which of course it is in the end.
+Which – of course – is exactly what this album is.